Terreii/use-pouchdb/docs/api/use-view.md

 ---
-id: use-query
+id: use-view
-title: useQuery
+title: useView
 ---

 ## Overview

-For accessing [map-reduce view](https://pouchdb.com/guides/queries.html) use the `useQuery` hook.
+For accessing [map-reduce view](https://pouchdb.com/guides/queries.html) use the `useView` hook.

 It also subscripts to updates of the view.
 With the added bonus of also subscribing to updates of the documents in the [result](#result).
 If you update or delete a document in a way that would remove it from the view, than it will